DoryuX/DragonScale/COMPILE.md

 # DragonScale Compile Guide

+## Compiling Under Visual Studio 2012

+I ran into issues with Visual Studio giving me linker errors when looking for the CRT Debug libs.
+There's probably a better way to solve this, but after much searching I finally got the code to run.
+#### Visual Studio 2012 - In Solution Explorer
+- Right-click project, go to properties.
+- Under C/C++ > Preprocessor
+	- Remove '_DEBUG;' under 'Preprocessor Definitions'

 ## Adding the Dependencies

 [**Simple DirectMedia Layer**](http://www.libsdl.org/tmp/download-2.0.php) - Provides joystick support as well as other hardware devices and OpenGL.